Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 - The Train loop
 - The Validation loop
 - The Test loop
-- The Model + system architecture
+- The Model or system of Models
 - The Optimizer

 You can customize any part of training (such as the backward pass) by overriding any